Save energy during peak times

 - Defrost your freezer regularly to help maintain efficiency.
 Ideally, the frost build up shouldn’t exceed a thickness of 6mm.
 A fuller freezer helps prevent heavy icing, too.

 - Ensure the seals on your fridge are in good working order to stop cold air getting out.

-- Cook on the BBQ or the microwave instead of an electric stove on those hot summer peak days.
+- Cook on the BBQ or use the microwave instead of an electric stove, especially on those hot summer peak days.